hanishkvc/docs-notes_plus/devel/tools/versioncontrol/github.rst

     Save the key-pair has id_rsa.github and id_rsa.github.pub.
 This is usually saved in ~/.ssh/

-    NOTE: Dont forget to set a strong passphrase for your private key
+    NOTE: Dont forget to set a strong passphrase for your private key.
+If you want to change the passphrase do

+        ssh-keygen -p -f id_rsa.github

     NOTE: Generate additional key-pairs if you want to use different sets for different repositories or groups of repositories or so.